Mohammad-Agha/PHP-Learning/PHP-Forms/README.md

 #### Form Handling

-* When processing a form thing of user's security
+* When processing a form think of user's security

 * GET vs. POST